simh/simh/README.md

     Outgoing connections per line (virtual Null Modem cable).

 #### Asynchronous I/O
     * Disk and Tape I/O can be asynchronous.
 Asynchronous support exists for pdp11_rq, pdp11_rp and pdp11_tq devices (used by VAX and PDP11 simulators).
     * Multiplexer I/O (Telnet and/or Serial) can be asynchronous.
       Asynchronous support exists for console I/O and most multiplexer devices.
+(Still experimental - not currently by default)

 #### Disk Extensions
     RAW Disk Access (including CDROM)